Skip to main content

 Call Us If:

-• Sensitivity worsens instead of improving after 2 weeks
+• Sensitivity gets worse instead of better after 2 weeks

-• Sharp pain when biting down persists beyond a few days
+• Sharp pain when biting persists for more than a few days

 • The filling feels rough or sharp against your tongue